cyface-de/data-collector/README.md

 The following parameters are supported:

-* **jwt.private:** The path of the file containing the private key used to sign JWT keys.
-* **jwt.public:** The path of the file containing the public key used to sign JWT keys.
 * **http.port:** The port the API  is available at.
 * **http.host:** The hostname under which the Cyface Data Collector is running.
 This can be something like `localhost`.
 * **http.endpoint:** The path to the endpoint the Cyface Data Collector.
 This defaults to `/api/v4`.
 * **mongo.db:** Settings for a Mongo database storing information about all the users capable of logging into the system and all data uploaded via the Cyface data collector.
 This defaults to a Mongo database available at `mongodb://127.0.0.1:27017`.
 The value of this should be a JSON object configured as described [here](https://vertx.io/docs/vertx-mongo-client/java/#_configuring_the_client).
-* **admin.user:** The username of a default administration account which is created if it does not exist upon start up.
-* **admin.password:** The password for the default administration account.
-* **salt.path:** The path to a salt file used to encrypt passwords stored in the user database even stronger.
-* **salt:** A salt value that may be used instead of the salt from salt.path.
-You must make sure that either the salt or the salt.path parameter are used.
-If both are specified the application startup will fail.
 * **metrics.enabled:** Set to either `true` or `false`.
 If `true` the collector API publishes metrics using micrometer.
 These metrics are accessible by a [Prometheus](https://prometheus.io/) server (Which you need to set up yourself) at port `8081`.
-* **http.port.management:** The port running the management API responsible for creating user accounts.
-* **jwt.expiration**: The time it takes for a JWT token to expire in seconds.
-If a JWT token expires, clients need to acquire a new one via username and password authentication.
-Setting this time too short requires sending the username and password more often.
-This makes it easier for malicious parties to intercept and brute force usernames and passwords.
-However, long time JWT tokens may be captured as well and used for malicious purposes.
 * **upload.expiration:** The time an interrupted upload is stored for continuation in the future in milliseconds.
 If this time expires, the upload must start from the beginning.
 * **measurement.payload.limit:** The size of a measurement in bytes up to which it is accepted as a single upload.
 Larger measurements are transmitted in chunks.
 * **storage-type:** The type of storage to use for the uploaded data.
 Currently, either `gridfs` or `google` is supported.
 The following parameter are required: